SteveGilham/Gendarme/README.md

   * false positive in `SuccessOnNonDuplicatedCodeIntoForeachLoopTest`
   * false positive in `SuccesOnNonDuplicatedInSwitchsLoadingByFieldsTest`
   * 2 other `[Ignore]`d switch related tests

+Regressions this branch
+* Bad practice  -- 2 AssemblyLoad tests and 1 GetInterface
+* Maintainability -- 1 more failure in same area
+* Performance -- 6 Uncalled private code tests (net472 only)

 ## Changes made for F# support
 For the moment this seems to suffice to tame unreasonable, or unfixable generated, issues --